javaweb27/online-shop/back-node/README.md

 Runs the app in the development mode.
 The base URL of the API is [http://localhost:3060/](http://localhost:3060/).

-The server will reload if you make edits.
+The server will reload if you make edits (and the console will be cleared).

-### `pnpm build`

-Builds the app for production to the `dist` folder.

 ### `pnpm start`

-Runs the app that was built to the `dist` folder.\
+Runs the app in the production mode.
-`pnpm build` is must be ran previously.

 The base URL of the API is [http://localhost:3060/](http://localhost:3060/).

+With `tsx` there is no need to have a `build` command to compile the app and then run the compiled app.

 ### `pnpm lint`